 Three main considerations are:

 - Limited features: Fixed rate home loans generally don’t have a lot of flexibility compared to variable rate home loans.
-For example, many will not allow you to make extra repayments or cap extra repayments to a certain amount.
+For example, many will not allow you to make extra repayments or cap extra repayments to a certain amount – usually $10,000 per year.

-It is also worth noting that most home loan interest rates can only be fixed for a limited number of years, and afterwards will revert to the lender’s standard variable rate.
-If interest rates have gone up during your loan’s fixed term, you could be facing an increase in repayments, so it’s best to plan ahead and know what the revert rate will be.
+It is also worth noting that most home loan interest rates can only be fixed for a limited number of years, after which time it will likely revert to the lender’s standard variable rate.
+If interest rates have gone up during your loan’s fixed term, you could be facing a big increase in repayments, so it’s best to plan ahead and know what the revert rate will be.
 Naturally, you could look to refinance with your lender or seek a different product from a new lender.

 Who is most likely to benefit from a fixed home loan?